 The assignment continues on your earlier work from week 1.

 Other possible parts of a responsive design are tables, forms and video.
 Tables will most probably need a certain width – regardless if that width is available.
 And then there are also forms and video to consider.

-You will continue with the assignment from week 2 and add a responsive table, form and video.
+You will continue with the assignment and add a responsive table, form and video.